-Class, 'good family' and such like are important to this 'radical'.
-And indeed he seems like he should be the ideal, stereotypical 'romantic' lover - dumb, ex-military chap.
-He certainly chooses to associate with the people who would expect him to be like that - that is the social milieu he remains in.
+But it is inconceivable that Nevil would fall in love with a lady's maid or fail to tell the difference, at the beginning of his career.
+Renée's aristocratic birth is essential.
+This is the sort of person Nevil is, Meredith is stressing, so that the extent of his radicalization can be realized-that is the battle radicalism has in England.
+Class is more important to Nevil than just sex-whereas for Lord Palmet, sexual adventures are the reason for existence, all done in an amiable, friendly way.
+Sex is not that important to Nevil; he is just as likely to be diverted by sentimental do-gooding.
+But class, "good family", is important to this "radical".
+And he seems as though he should be the ideal, stereotypical "romantic" lover-dumb, ex-military chap.
+He certainly chooses to hang round the people who would expect him to be like that-that is the social milieu he remains in.
 Nevil's continued devotion both to Renée and to upper-middle class Cecilia, attachments persisting long into his developing radicalism, indicates the extent of his class attitudes; in personal terms he is attached to these aristocratic and upper-middle class ladies even when politically he is in opposition to the values of their class.
-This has of course become such an accepted fact of leftist politicians in the years since Meredith wrote that we probably don't even realize that Meredith is being ironic about the idea, he thinks it's grotesque, and has built the grotesqueries into the centre of his conception of the novel.
+This has of course become such an accepted fact of social democratic leftist parties in the years since Meredith wrote that we probably do not realize that Meredith is being ironic about the idea, he thinks it is grotesque, and has built the grotesqueries into the centre of his conception of the novel.
 Meredith no doubt observed from 1870s realities; he could hardly have imagined that only a hundred years later, his satirical observation would have achieved the status of a truism.

-It is only right at the end of his career that Nevil breaks away from both Renée and Cecilia and marries Jenny Denham, niece of the radical Dr. Shrapnel; but even she is no daughter of the people.
-Nonetheless, her background and attitudes are vastly different from Renée and Cecilia's.
+It is only right at the end of his career that Nevil breaks away from both Renée and Cecilia and marries Jenny Denham, niece of Dr Shrapnel; but even she is no daughter of the people.
+Nonetheless, her background and attitudes are vastly different from Renée's and Cecilia's.

-We have then initially a dashing Romantic hero - brilliant reputation from the Crimean war, distinguished family, and, to make him sympathetic, he has a generous kind spirit for the underdog.
-And the structure of the novel promises to be romantic, centres on such romantic aspects of a young man's career; following, that is, the one hero in a romantic way, not proposing to offer a picture of a cross section of society with balanced interest spread through three or four main characters.
-And we have the romantic settings - Venice, the wooing by Nevil of Renée, the plan to elope by sea.
+We have then initially a dashing Romantic hero-brilliant reputation from the Crimean war, distinguished family, and, to make him sympathetic, he has a generous kind spirit for the underdog.
+And the structure of the novel promises to be romantic, centres on such romantic aspects of a young man's career; following, that is, the one hero in a romantic way, not proposing to offer a picture of a cross-section of society with balanced interest spread through three or four main characters in the dull, bourgeois realist way of George Eliot.
+And we have the romantic settings-Venice, the wooing by Nevil of Renée, the plan to elope by sea.